Frederick Courtenay Morgan

 Colonel Hon.
 Frederic Courtenay Morgan (24 May 1834 – 8 January 1909) was a Welsh Army officer and Conservative politician.

 Early life

 Morgan was the son of Charles Morgan, 1st Baron Tredegar, 3rd Bt., by his wife Rosamund Mundy.
-Among his siblings were Charles Rodney Morgan (MP for Brecon), Hon.
-Rosamond Marion Morgan (wife of Sir William Style, 9th Baronet), Godfrey Morgan, 1st Viscount Tredegar (MP for Breconshire), Hon.
-Selina Maria Morgan (wife of David Robertson Williamson), Hon.
-Frances Henrietta Morgan (wife of Sir George Forestier-Walker, 2nd Baronet), Hon.
-Ellen Sarah Morgan (wife of Lt.-Col. Henry Gore Lindsay, chief constable of Glamorgan), Hon.
-Georgiana Charlotte Morgan (wife of Lord Francis Conyngham and Lt.-Col. Alan George Chichester) Hon.
-Arthur John Morgan, Hon.
-George Gould Morgan, and Hon.
-Mary Anna Morgan (wife of Robert Devereux, 16th Viscount Hereford).

-His paternal grandparents were Lt.-Col. Sir Charles Morgan, 2nd Baronet, and his wife, the former Mary Margaret Stoney.

 Career

 Morgan was commissioned into the Rifle Brigade in 1853 and fought in the Crimean War.
 He was promoted lieutenant in 1854 and captain in 1855.
 In 1860 he left the Regular Army and joined the 2nd Monmouthshire (1st Newport) Rifle Volunteers, becoming lieutenant-colonel commanding the 1st Administrative Battalion of the Monmouthshire Rifle Volunteers later the same year.
 He resigned his commission in 1873.
 He later commanded the 2nd Volunteer Battalion of the South Wales Borderers and was promoted colonel.

 Political career

 Morgan was elected Member of Parliament for Monmouthshire in the 1874 general election and held it until the reorganisation under the Redistribution of Seats Act 1885.
 In the 1885 general election, he was elected MP for South Monmouthshire.
 He was re-elected successively four more times in 1886, 1892, 1895, and 1900.
 His uncle Charles Octavius Swinnerton Morgan (1803–1888) had represented the old constituency of Monmouthshire from 1840 to 1874.